7th Street/Metro Center station

-7th Street/Metro Center station is an underground light rail and rapid transit (known locally as a subway) station on the A, B, D, and E lines of the Los Angeles Metro Rail system.
+7th Street/Metro Center station is an underground light rail and rapid transit station on the A, B, D, and E lines of the Los Angeles Metro Rail system.
 The station also has street level stops for the J Line of the Los Angeles Metro Busway system.
 The station is located under 7th Street, after which the station is named, at its intersections with Figueroa, Flower and Hope Streets.
-This station is the current northern and eastern terminus for the A Line and E Line, respectively.
-Both lines are expected to be extended in 2023 as part of the Regional Connector project.

 It is officially named 7th Street/Metro Center/Julian Dixon station after former U.S. Rep. Julian Dixon, who had a pivotal role in obtaining the federal funding that enabled construction of the Metro Rail system.

 History

-7th Street/Metro Center was constructed by the Southern California Rapid Transit District, which later became part of today's LA Metro, as part of the first 4.5 mi minimum operating segment (MOS-1) of the Metro Rail subway line.
+7th Street/Metro Center was constructed by the Southern California Rapid Transit District, which later became part of today's LA Metro, as part of the first 4.5 mi minimum operating segment (MOS-1) of the Metro Rail subway (now B Line).
 Ground was broken for the project on September 29, 1986.

 The upper level of this station, used by light rail trains, opened on February 15, 1991, nearly two years before the rest of the MOS-1 subway stations.
 However, the opening was several months after the rest of the Blue Line's (now A Line) stations.
 The lower level subway platform opened with the rest of the MOS-1 segment stations on January 30, 1993.

-Metro spent nearly $2 million worth of enhancements to 7th Street/Metro Center station as part of the Expo Line project, which was completed weeks before the Expo Line (now E Line) began service to La Cienega/Jefferson station.
-These enhancements included a new dispatch booth and improved signage in the station.
+As part of the Expo Line project (now the E Line), Metro invested nearly $2 million in station enhancements, completed shortly before service began to La Cienega/Jefferson station in April 2012.
+Improvements included a new dispatch booth and upgraded signage.

+The station initially served as the northern terminus of the A Line and the eastern terminus of the E Line.
+Both lines were extended beyond the station on June 16, 2023, with the completion of the Regional Connector Transit Project.

 Service

 Station layout

-The station was the first underground station in the Metro system, and consists of three underground levels.
-The main concourse is on the first level down, the light rail side platforms are on the second level down, while the heavy rail island platform is on the third level down.
-A small first level mezzanine connects the light rail side platforms.
-The Metro Silver Line stops at the street level next to the station's entrances.
-The station has direct access to The Bloc Shopping Mall (formerly known as Broadway/Macy's Plaza) with a pedestrian-friendly entrance from the mall directly to the subway station.
+7th Street/Metro Center was the first underground station to open on the Los Angeles Metro Rail system and consists of three sub-surface levels.
+The main concourse is located on the second level below street level and is bisected by the light rail (A and E Lines) side platforms.
+The heavy rail (B and D Lines) island platform is situated on the third level below street level.
+A small mezzanine on the first underground level connects the two light rail side platforms.

+At street level, the J Line bus rapid transit stops at the station, with northbound buses stopping along Flower Street and southbound buses along Figueroa Street.

+The station has direct access to The Bloc Los Angeles, a shopping center, via a pedestrian entrance connecting the mall to the subway concourse.

-This is one of only two stations in the entire system that has underground side platforms, the other being the Wilshire/Vermont station.
+7th Street/Metro Center is one of only two stations in the system to feature underground side platforms; the other is Wilshire/Vermont.